vogechri/PRSM/README.txt

 	2.0		March 11, 2015	Including code from [2,3] into the release

-Issues:	At the moment the multi-core extension is not supported for linux
+Solved Issues:

-	and works on Windows platforms.
-This issue will be solved in a subsequent version.
+	Multi-core extension is now supported for linux also.

 Basic usage: